ngrx/platform/projects/ngrx.io/content/guide/effects/operators.md

 # Effects operators

-As part of Effect library, NgRx provides some useful operators that are frequently used.
+As part of the `Effects` library, NgRx provides some useful operators that are frequently used.